 new Material(fixedFunctionShaderString) - does not work anymore.
 That constructor was deprecated in Unity 5.1, and now in 5.2 it actually stopped working for fixed function shaders.

-See in Glossary, reflection probes are per-pixel instead of per-object now.
+See in Glossary are per-pixel instead of per-object now.

 Comparison of current behavior (reflection probes per object; in some cases hard to avoid harsh reflection transitions between large objects) and reflection probes per pixelThe smallest unit in a computer image.
 Pixel size depends on your screen resolution.
 Pixel lighting is calculated at every screen pixel.
 More info